idow09/bquick/README.md

-# chik_chak
+# bquick

-ChikChak 2.0 is coming
+BQuick 2.0 is coming